jcace/fil-ubc/readme.md

 lassie fetch bafybeiecfinwq6zoy7hrwhjvnqiba3k4an452z6hrz37p7rnlvamlpvhxe
 ```

+> Note: The deal we just made with the network will not be retrievable yet, as it still needs to be sealed by the provider before it's announced and available.
+Try again after several hours and it should work!

 # Appendix - Ecosystem Tooling
 The Protocol Labs network is a large ecosystem of startups and teams working on tools to make Web3 more useful and accessible.
 Below is a sample of some tools that directly interact with IPFS and Filecoin.